Exploring usability of Reddit in data science and knowledge processing: Abstract

 \section{Abstract}

-This contribution argues that Reddit, as a massive, categorized, open-access dataset, can be used to conduct knowledge capture on ``almost any topic''.
-Presented analysis, is based on 180 manually annotated papers related to Reddit and data acquired from top databases of scientific papers.
-Moreover, an open source tool is introduced, which provides easy access to Reddit resources, and exploratory data analysis of how Reddit covers selected topics.
+This contribution argues that Reddit, as a massive, categorized, open-access dataset, is a useful data source, for ``almost any topic''.
+Hence, it can be used in data science, e.g. for knowledge exploration.
+This statement is backed-up with presented analysis, based on 180 manually annotated papers, related to Reddit itself, and data acquired from popular databases of scientific papers.
+Finally, an open source tool is introduced, which provides an easy access to Reddit resources, and an exploratory data analysis of how Reddit covers selected topics.
+These functions can be used as a prelude analysis to a broader exploration of Reddit's applicability.